Scales of Justice (novel): Plot summary

 The plot concerns the brutal murder of Colonel Carterette, an enthusiastic fisherman, who is preparing for publication of the deceased baronet's memoirs.
 The memoirs include the admission that, as a high-ranking diplomat before World War Two, the baronet had treasonably put class before country in what has been called the Herrenvolk democracy.
 He knowingly let a young member of the embassy staff take the blame.
 The young man in question, who idolised the Lacklander ambassador, had committed suicide and his eccentric father is now the murdered colonel's neighbour.

 The novel represents a shift in the author's presentation of the English gentry, with whom she was on close terms from her youthful days in New Zealand, and then in 1920s London.
 Comparison has been made with Marsh's somewhat more deferential pre-War presentation of the English landed gentry in earlier Alleyn novels.
 Marsh's biographer Margaret Lewis comments, "Marsh's romantic view of the feudal English village was at last beginning to crack".
 The 1941 Surfeit of Lampreys shows a more ambivalent attitude.

 Through its plot, characters and solution, the book is frankly critical of its rural gentry, their values and actions, especially in key confrontations between Lady Lacklander and the dead boy's father, and between the kindly, conservative District Nurse Kettle and the interloper revealed to be the murderer, for whom considerable reader sympathy is elicited.

 Title

 The method of solution of the murder revolves around the proposition that fish scales are individually identifiable in the same way as human fingerprints.
-This is behind the punning title.
+Hence the punning title.